dkeenan7/LyteFyba/PCB/Readme.txt

 In February 2012, the PCB design documents for the Battery Management Units (BMUs) changed from Protel format to DesignSpark format.
 DesignSpark runs on Windows and is free, and can be downloaded from http://www.designspark.com/knowledge/pcb .
-Versions of DesignSpark earlier than 3.0 can be run in Linux under Wine.
+DesignSpark may run in Linux under Wine, with some difficulty (mainly the installer, it seems).
+Read the latest forum comments in this if you want to use Linux.
 Activation is required, free, and fairly low pain; just install and run the software, and follow the prompts.

-We want to keep the BMU-specific library files with the other design documents, so it's unfortunately necessary to do the following if you want to make detailed changes to the circuit or PCB layout.
+We want to keep the CMU-specific library files with the other design documents, so it's unfortunately necessary to do the following if you want to make detailed changes to the circuit or PCB layout.
 (It is NOT needed for perusing the circuit or layout, or even making minor changes.)